DS-160 Form: What It Is, Application, Fees and More!

 See a sample I-20 form >

-Here is a list of which documents and information are required to complete your DS-160 before you can be issued your student visa.
+Here is a list of the documents and information required to complete your DS-160 form before you can be issued your student visa.

 • A valid passport: You will need a valid passport to enter the United States, but you will also need one to complete your DS-160 form.